karimBg/proBot/data/nlu.md

 - nice to meet you
 - it was nice meeting you

+## intent:inform_creator
+- who is your father
+- who created you
+- who developed you
+- who is your boss
+- who designed you

+## intent:what_can_you_do
+- help
+- what can you do
+- what can you help me with
+- what is your mission
+- what is your purpose
+- what can you do for me
+- how can you help me
+- what can you help me with

 ## intent:stop
 - ok then you cant help me
 - that was shit, you're not helping